 - Contact lenses

 The associate's degree program in optometric technology or vision care technology is a 2-year program that provides students with the laboratory, clinical and business skills needed to work as an optometric technician.
 Students are also prepared to meet the licensing requirements of the state where the school is located.
 General education courses in the sciences and humanities are also part of the curriculum, and these credits can typically transferred if a student wishes to pursue a bachelor's degree.
-There are no specific prerequisites, although good math skills increase a student's chance for success in this degree program.
+There are no specific prerequisites other than a high school diploma or equivalent, although good math skills increase a student's chance for success in this degree program.

 The first year of an optometric technology degree program is typically devoted to classroom instruction in science topics and laboratory techniques, while the second year emphasizes clinical experience.
 Course subjects include: